UPDATE: 27th September Ireland’s Oceans – Jewels in the Shallows APOLOGIES: CANCELLED DUE TO UNFORESEEN EVENTS

 This revealing documentary explores the making of the Oscar-winning film which took Ford twenty years to bring to the big screen.
 Featuring heartfelt discussions with Maureen O’Hara, Martin Scorsese, Peter Bogdanovich and Jim Sheridan, as well as original home-movie footage of the cast and crew’s time in Ashford Castle during filming.
 The film recounts stories from people who still remember how Hollywood came to the West of Ireland and changed their lives forever.

-Title: Ireland’s Oceans – Jewels in the Shallows
+Ireland’s Oceans – Jewels in the Shallows APOLOGIES: CANCELLED DUE TO UNFORESEEN EVENTS

 Explore the wonderful and often hidden biodiversity in our seas and discover the marine species and habitats that inhabit the shore and shallows around Ireland.